CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### Dexterity

 Represented by circus performers, parkourists or cat burglars.
-Covers movements requiring highly dexterous control over ones body, finesse, and balance.
+Covers movements requiring highly dexterous control over ones body, flexibility, and balance.
 Dodging, avoiding traps/pitfalls, parkour, backflips, squeezing through tight gaps and walking tightropes are all the domain of Dexterity.
 Dexterity is also the skill used for riding animals.

 ### Perception